 And the person behind has been quite successful.
 The proposal for bitcoin and its blockchain system came somewhere towards the end of 2008, and no one knows his/her identity to date.

-Yes, this block chain, what is it all about?
+Yes, this blockchain, what is it all about?

-The power of this digital currency lies with the blockchain, a big decentralized ledger which records all the transactions.
+The power of this digital currency lies with the blockchain, a big decentralized ledger that records all the transactions.
 This ledger lives on the users’ machines and not on a server.
 When an operation takes place, it is broadcasted to all the peers on the network.